What is a mountain lion?

-For mountain lions studied by the National Park Service in the Santa Monica Mountains three primary sources of mortality include: 1) aggression between individuals– 2 animals may encounter each other in the mountain an then fight until one animal dies, 2) vehicle collisions, and 3) rodenticide poisoning.
+For mountain lions studied by the National Park Service in the Santa Monica Mountains three primary sources of mortality include: 1) aggression between individuals– two animals may encounter each other in the mountain and then fight until one animal dies, 2) vehicle collisions, and 3) rodenticide (rat) poisoning.
 Other less frequent causes of death for Los Angeles mountain lions include starvation (after being abandoned, as a kitten, by its mother), gunshot, and even one case of poaching.
 Sometimes if the mountain lion bodies are not found by biologists until several days after death, it can be difficult to determine the cause of death.
-So it is possible that mountain lions have died of other causes, such as disease, in the study area.
+So it is possible that mountain lions in the Santa Monica Mountains have died of other causes such as disease.

 Methods to study mountain lions in the Santa Monica Mountains

 The study of mountain lions in the Santa Monica Mountains began with the use of wildlife remote cameras to detect the presence of mountain lions in the area.
 National Park Service biologists placed remote cameras (that are triggered when an animal walks in front of the camera) in various locations in the Santa Monica Mountains.
 In 2002, biologists were rewarded with several remote camera photos of mountain lions (see map and photos above).